chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 - Two identical clusters located in different data centers or cloud provider regions.
 - Network accessible storage (NAS) and object store (S3), available in both data centers/regions
 - Ability to schedule jobs to run backup and restore commands in both clusters.
-We recommend using **cron** or a similar tool like **anacron**.
+We recommend using **cron** or a tool like **anacron**.

 Click [here](/automate/ha_disaster_recovery_setup/) to learn more about the AWS deployment disaster recovery cluster.